simeononsecurity/simeononsecurity.ch/content/articles/switching-to-server-2022-over-server-2019/index.en.md

 ### Enhanced Security Features

 One of the key reasons to upgrade to Windows Server 2022 is its enhanced security features.
 Windows Server 2022 includes improved security features such as **shielded virtual machines**, which provide better protection against malicious software and unauthorized access.
-Additionally, Windows Server 2022 includes enhanced security features for containers, such as increased control over network communication and better access control.
+Also, Windows Server 2022 includes enhanced security features for containers, such as increased control over network communication and better access control.

 Another important security feature of Windows Server 2022 is the integration of **Microsoft Defender Advanced Threat Protection (ATP)** into the operating system.
 This integration provides improved protection against threats and malware, as well as the ability to detect and respond to threats more quickly.